tstih/more/README.md

 ![](Images/email.jpg)

-A growing collection of (MIT licensed) Windows Forms Controls for .NET Core.
+More is a growing collection of (MIT licensed) Windows Forms Controls for .NET Core.

 # What's New?
 ~~~
+**2022-05-21** Documented the Navigator and the Listing.
-**2022-02-06** Added the Navigator control, started working on Demos.
+**2022-02-06** Added the Navigator control.
 **2022-02-05** Added the Listing control for displaying source code.
 **2022-02-04** Created this Journal.
 ~~~